 The act of automatically clearing the Recycle Bin (every 30 days) is performed by Storage Sense, which is also responsible for performing Disk Cleanup and other optimization activities on the computer.

-1. Prevent Storage Sense from Deleting Recycle Bin Files
+1. Prevent Storage Sense from Clearing Recycle Bin

-You can follow the steps below to prevent “Storage Sense” from automatically clearing the Recycle Bin files from your computer.
+You can follow the steps below to prevent “Storage Sense” from automatically clearing the Recycle Bin files on your computer.

 Windows 11: Go to Settings > System > Storage > scroll down and click on Storage Sense in the right-pane.